Leeds Mental Wellbeing Service provides support and psychological therapies for common mental health problems, such as:

 What kinds of a support does the service offer?

 Leeds Mental Wellbeing Service can offer workshops, group classes, a range of online support options and face-to-face sessions.
 The service follows the ‘stepped care model’, which offers the lowest level intervention or treatment first.
 This means that you may feel much better quite quickly with a simple and short treatment.
 However, if your symptoms don’t improve, you can then be ‘stepped up’ to a further treatment which may be of benefit.
-Find out more in the service leaflet:

 What can I expect on the Stress Control class?